All Episodes

 I'm not anti-capitalist here.

-They all raise it up together.
+They all raised it up together.

 They all were similarly affected by the supply shock.

-Uh no, unfortunately it doesn't surprise me.
+No, unfortunately, it doesn't surprise me.

-Well, that's a way that's what we're talking about.
+Well, that's what we're talking about.

 Why did you pay it?

-Uh, because that's the price.
+Because that's the price.

 Is that true?

-And you say to me, Oh, well, that's for a brick, but not for a chicken.
+And you say to me, oh, well, that's for a brick, but not for a chicken.

-Well, g uh uh gravity, I don't care whether it's a brick or a chicken or human being, the law of gravity works the same on all of them.
+Well, gravity, I don't care whether it's a brick or a chicken or a human being.

 All of them have to obey it.

-And I don't care whether it's peanut butter or gasoline, all of them obey the Laws of supply and demand.
+And I don't care whether it's peanut butter or gasoline.

-But their supplies obviously didn't go down because they still sold just as many gal gallons of gasoline as they would have had it didn't no the supplies were interrupted by the hurricane.
+But their supplies obviously didn't go down because they still sold just as many gallons of gasoline as they would have had it, didn't know.

 Right?

-Uh there was never a shortage where I live, and we're a long way away from there.
+There was never a shortage where I live, and we're a long way away from there.

 Well, maybe there was not a shortage because prices rose.

-That's one of the that's one of the roles of prices.
+That's one of the roles of prices.

 That's one of the functions of prices is that when the supply conditions change, well, prices go up.